 The annual Vital Signs reports promote awareness of community issues and are used by communities for social planning, by citizens and philanthropists to identify community needs and strengths, and by community foundations to inform their grantmaking and leadership activities.

-The South Saskatchewan Community Foundation is pleased to launch its second annual Vital Signs report in 2015 for the Regina Community.
+The South Saskatchewan Community Foundation will be launching its third Vital Signs report on the Regina Area Community this October 4, 2016!

 Media Coverage Vital Signs 2015

 Steve Compton, Regina and District Food Bank